 Among numerous well-known actors who have played one version or another of the Frankenstein monster on film are Lon Chaney Jr., Bela Lugosi, Glenn Strange, Christopher Lee, Peter Boyle, Randy Quaid and Robert De Niro.

-In October, TCM will honor the terror that the monster has unleashed upon several generations, with the TCM premiere of a new documentary, The Frankenstein Myth (2018), along with four classic movies inspired by Shelley's story.
+In October, TCM will honor the terror that the monster has unleashed upon several generations, with the TCM premiere of a new documentary, The Strange Life of Dr. Frankenstein (2018), along with four classic movies inspired by Shelley's story.
 A second group of films will focus on a half-dozen other "mad scientist" stories from four decades.
 Here are the Frankenstein films in our tribute:

 Son of Frankenstein (1939) was the third entry in Universal's Frankenstein series and the final one to star Boris Karloff as the monster.
 In this film, Basil Rathbone plays Baron Wolf von Frankenstein, the son of the original mad doctor.
 Rowland V. Lee directs a cast that also includes Bela Lugosi as Ygor and Lionel Atwill as Inspector Krogh.
 Fans of Mel Brooks' 1974 Young Frankenstein will recognize many influences from the older film, which was a tremendous hit in its day.

 The Curse of Frankenstein (1957) was the first of the Frankenstein movies from Hammer Film Productions and the first of their horror films to be shot in color.
 Peter Cushing plays Victor Frankenstein to Christopher Lee's monster, under the direction of Terence Fisher.
 The success of this film established Hammer as a leading producer of horror movies and led to a number of sequels as well as to films from that studio featuring such other classic monsters like Dracula and the Mummy.